sharifAhmd/cuda-101/README.md

 ## Day-11
 - Done with Chapter-6 of PMPP book on Numerical considerations.
 - Implemented IEEE754 Bit Extraction for sign, exponent and mantissa bits.

+## Day-12
+- Done with Chapter-7 of PMPP book on Parallel patterns: convolution.
+- Implemented 1D-convolution to test it out.